JustineLicuanan/sds-report-generation-system/README.md

 ### Version 0.10.12

 - Added a select all option in Create Announcement.
-- Added a notification alert when creating a report.
+- Added a notification alert when creating a report, announcement and organization.
 - Fixed the datas in admin's view org's report.
 - Admin can now reject a report.

 ### Version 0.10.11